ktrnthsnr/deep-thoughts/README.md

 ## Description

-Front-end development focused project using React.
+This project is focused on full-stack web development using MERN stack tools, languages, and npm libraries, with emphasis on GraphQL, a query language for APIs and runtime for completing queries, and the Apollo client and npm packages which will integrate GraphQL into the Express.js server.

+* Application brief intro
+    * The social media discussion app contains two models, three schemas - one model for Thought, the other to track a User.
+Reactions are nested inside the Thought model.
+    * The development server will use Mongoose for all its MongoDB data handling, which run through the config/connection.js, and is exported through mongoose.connection.
+    * The connection is imported by the server/server.js.
+    * Seeder dummy data can be generated via the server/seeders/seeds.js file by the Faker.js library.

 ## Technology

-MongoDB, Mongoose, Express.js, React.js, Node.js, JavaScript, ES6, GraphQL, Apollo Server, Apollo-Client, npm graphql-tag, apollo-server-express, apollo-boost, React Router, react-router-dom, apollo/react-hooks, if-env, concurrently, jsonwebtoken, jwt-decode, faker, nodemon
+Node.js, JavaScript, ES6, npm MongoDB, Mongoose, Express.js, React.js, GraphQL, Apollo Server, Apollo-Client, graphql-tag, apollo-server-express, apollo-boost, React Router, react-router-dom, apollo/react-hooks, if-env, concurrently, jsonwebtoken, jwt-decode, faker, nodemon, bcrypt, moment

 ## Installations for this MERN application